-- 1. Plug the Power Cord (#4) into an electric outlet and turn on the On/Off Switch (#2) on the side to heat up.
-It usually takes less than a minute for the tool to become hot. - 2.
+- 1. Plug the power cord into an electric outlet and turn on the On/Off Switch (#2) on the side to heat up it usually takes less than a minute for the tool to become hot. - 2.
 Set the round Voltage Adjustment Knob (#3) to the desired voltage. - 3.
-Voltage Display (#12) will show currently selected voltage.
+Voltage Display (#10) will show currently selected voltage.
 Depending on the tip used, different voltages will produce different temperatures.
 Make sure to burn-test on a piece of wood to confirm correct voltage setting. - 4.
-If necessary, use the Voltage Fine Tuning Pot (#13) to fine tune the voltage regulator-with the help of a small flat-head screwdriver-for optimal use with your mains electricity.
+If necessary, use the Voltage Fine Tuning Pot (#11) to fine-tune the voltage regulator with the help of a small flat-head screwdriver-for optimal use with your mains electricity.
 A typical case requiring fine-tuning is when voltage is too high on the lowest setting or too low on highest.
 When fine tuning, you should try to achieve around 20V on lowest setting and 110V on max setting (please refer to the Fine-Tuning section). - 5.
-Use the Handpiece Switch (#11) to select Handpiece I or Handpiece II (#6). - 6.
-Always place the handpieces into the Handpiece Holder/s (#10) so the tips do not touch other objects when not in use. - 7.
-Hold the handpieces as you would a large pencil. - 8.
-Always practice a new technique on a sample piece before starting a new project. - 9.
-The tool comes with various tips (#9).
-Some tips are duplicates or triplicates as they are most often used and serve as replacements. - 10.
-To clean the tips during use, use the wet Sponge (#8).
-To wet the sponge, pour some water on it making sure it is sufficiently wet but not swampy. - 11.
-Use a pair of pliers to tighten the tips in the Tip Holders (#7).
+Always place the handpiece into the Handpiece Holder (#9) so the tips do not touch other objects when not in use. - 6.
+Hold the handpiece as you would a large pencil. - 7.
+Always practice a new technique on a sample piece before starting a new project. - 8.
+The tool comes with various tips (#8).
+Some tips are duplicates or triplicates as they are most often used and serve as replacements. - 9.
+To clean the tips during use, use the wet Sponge (#7).
+To wet the sponge, pour some water on it making sure it is sufficiently wet but not swampy. - 10.
+Use a pair of pliers to tighten the tips in the Tip Holders (#16).
 If you try to tighten the tip holder by hand, there is a chance you do not tighten it well enough and the tool will not work or it might emit a buzzing sound.
 In such events, re-tighten the tip holder with a pair of pliers.
 Avoid contact with tip holder or tips while tool is hot or else severe burns will happen.

 Most burning can be done at lower temperatures, there is no reason for a lot of smoke (or fire!) to come off your work.
-About 700 °F will give a nice "toast" to your work.
+About 700 0F will give a nice "toast" to your work.
 In some cases, if you burn too hot, paint adhesion can be a problem as the pores in the wood are sealed shut.
 Burning at a lower cooler temperature will also help avoid residue buildup on your tips.

-However, there may be situations where you will need extra heat (power) to undercut or to relief a carving detail and may require as much as 1500 °F or more.
+However, there may be situations where you will need extra heat (power) to undercut or to relief a carving detail and may require as much as 1500 ^oF or more.
 If you plan to do feather inserts for instance, the unit has to deliver the extra power necessary to accomplish the deep slotted cuts required to accept the pre-shaped feather inserts.